benedictjohannes/ram-sentinel/README.md

 **ram-sentinel** is a userspace OOM (Out-of-Memory) prevention daemon designed specifically for modern workstations.
 Unlike `earlyoom` or `nohang` which often act as blunt instruments (killing your heaviest app, usually your Browser or IDE), `ram-sentinel` uses **Surgical Cmdline Process Targeting** and **Pressure Stall Information (PSI)** to surgically remove specific low-value targets (like browser renderer tabs) before threatening your main workflow.

 It runs as a standard user (`systemd --user`), requires no root privileges, and talks to you via desktop notifications.
+In my desktop, it takes up <5MB RSS.

 ## 🚀 Why You Need This